Logan-Lin/quartz-blog/content/ai-system/high-availability.md

 find /backups -name "backup-*.tar.gz" -mtime +7 -delete
 ```

 Set this to run automatically at 2 AM every day, and now if your database corrupts at 3 PM, you have a recent backup from 2 AM.
 When you need to recover, download the latest backup from S3 (`aws s3 cp s3://my-backups/ai-api/backup-20250126-020000.tar.gz .`), extract it (`tar -xzf backup-20250126-020000.tar.gz`), replace the corrupted database (`mv ai_api.db /app/data/ai_api.db`), restart your container (`docker restart ai-api`), and verify the service is working.
 Total recovery time is about 15-30 minutes, depending on backup size, download speed.
 This is your MTTR for database corruption.
-Also, you will loss data created between 2 AM (last backup) and when corruption happened.
+Also, you will lose data created between 2 AM (last backup) and when corruption happened.
 More frequent backups reduce data loss but consume more storage and resources.

 Security experts recommend the 3-2-1 rule for critical data.
 Keep 3 copies of your data (original plus two backups), on 2 different storage types (like local disk plus cloud storage), with 1 off-site backup (survives building fire, flood, or local disaster).
 For your AI API, this might look like keeping your original SQLite database on your cloud VM (`/app/data/ai_api.db`), a daily snapshot on the same VM but different disk/partition, and another daily snapshot uploaded to cloud storage (like AWS S3 or Google Cloud Storage).
 This protects against several scenarios.
 If you accidentally delete something, restore from Backup 1 on the same VM (very fast).
 If a disk fails, restore from Backup 2 in cloud storage (a bit slower).
 If your VM is terminated, restore from Backup 2 and rebuild the VM.
-If an entire datacenter fails, Backup 2 is in a different region and remains accessible.
+If an entire data center fails, Backup 2 is in a different region and remains accessible.
 The cloud storage backup is particularly important.
 If your entire VM is deleted (you accidentally terminate it, cloud provider has issues, account compromised), your local backups disappear too.
 Cloud storage in a different region survives these disasters.

 Backups enable recovery (they reduce MTTR).
 But [replication](https://www.geeksforgeeks.org/system-design/database-replication-and-their-types-in-system-design/) prevents downtime in the first place (it increases MTBF).
 With replication, you maintain two or more copies of your database that stay continuously synchronized.
 How does it work?
 The primary database handles all write operations (create, update, delete).
 Replica databases continuously receive updates from the primary and stay in sync.
 Replicas can handle read operations, spreading the load.
 If the primary fails, you promote a replica to become the new primary.